kmenzli/sphinx-poc/docs/Chat.rst

 |image59|

--  If you select **Sending meeting notes**, the notes will be sent to your email.
+-  If you select **Save notes**, the notes will be sent to your email.
    One information message is shown on the chat zone.

    |image60|